Diaoul/hass-load-shedding/README.md

 - **Restoration Margin (80%)** - Must be lower than safety margin to prevent flapping
 - **Gap (10% default)** - Hysteresis prevents constant shed/restore cycles

-### Status Sensors
+### Primary Entity vs Control Switch

-Status sensors help the blueprint determine if a load is actually consuming power:
+**Primary Entity** determines when the load is actually ON:

-**When to use status sensors:**
-- Loads with built-in state reporting (e.g., `binary_sensor.ev_charger_charging`)
-- Smart plugs with power threshold binary sensors
-- Devices with separate "running" indicators (e.g., heat pump compressor status)

-**When you can skip status sensors:**
-- Simple loads where switch state = power state (e.g., resistive heaters)
+- **Climate entities**: Checks if `hvac_action` is 'heating' or 'cooling'
+  - Useful: Only sheds when climate is actively consuming power
+  - Example: `climate.living_room` won't shed if thermostat is idle
+- **Switch entities**: Checks if state is 'on'
-- Loads that always consume power when switch is on
+  - Simple loads that consume power when switch is on
-- Loads without available status feedback

-**How it works:**
-- **With status sensor:** Blueprint only sheds loads when status = 'on'
-  - Example: EV charger switch is on, but status sensor shows 'not charging' → Skip shedding
-- **Without status sensor:** Blueprint assumes switch state = power state
-  - Example: Water heater switch is on → Assume it's consuming its rated power
+  - Example: `switch.water_heater`

+**Control Switch** (optional) provides separate control:

+- **When to use**: You want to cut power via a different switch than the status indicator
+  - Example: Monitor `climate.bedroom` but control via `switch.bedroom_breaker`
+- **When to skip**: Direct control of primary entity is fine
+  - Example: `switch.pool_pump` can be controlled directly

 ## 🤝 Support

 If you encounter issues:
-- **Validation errors:** Check for duplicate load names or duplicate switch entities
+- **Validation errors:** Check for duplicate primary entities in your configuration
-- **Loads not shedding:** Check switch/sensor entities are valid and loads are included in managed loads list
+- **Loads not shedding:** Check primary entity and control switch entities are valid and loads are included in managed loads list
 - **HA version:** Ensure you're running Home Assistant 2025.7.0 or later
 - Review automation traces in **Settings** → **Automations & Scenes** → _your automation_ → **Traces**
 - Check tracker state in **Developer Tools** → **States** → `input_text.load_shedding_shed_tracker`
-  - Should contain JSON array of load names: `["Water Heater", "EV Charger"]`
+  - Should contain JSON array of entity IDs: `["climate.living_room", "switch.water_heater"]`
 - Open an issue on [GitHub](https://github.com/Diaoul/hass-load-shedding/issues)

 ---